MarkHershey/linux-notebook/General/git_guide.md

 ## Configure Git

 #### Setting up Git username and email address
-Just letting Git know who you are.
-If you already have a GitHub account, keep the username and the email address for your Git the same as your GitHub account.
+Just letting `Git` know who you are.
+If you already have a `GitHub` account, keep the email address for your `Git` at local same as your `GitHub` email address.

 - To check current username and email address for Git.
 - It returns nothing if no name/email has been set.